BobbyDrawz/FunkinMIDIMapper/README.md

 Fan contributions are welcome!
 Please submit pull requests or issues as needed.

 ## Tips
 - This tool generates FNF charts designed for legacy builds [more specifically the Week 6 update].
-This means if you want to convert this into a chart format for any other engine [psych engine, 'new return'/v-slice vanilla funkin' engine, etc.], then you certainly can!
+This means if you want to convert this into a chart format for any other engine [psych engine JSONs, FNFC files, etc.], then you certainly can!
 - Notes are sustained if they are 2 steps or longer [a step is 1/16 of a bar], but if your note is shorter, you can lower the velocity to below 50% if you want to sustain them anyway.
 - This was all based off of the SNIFF source code, meaning this program is written in C#.
 - CAM events can only be caught up by the program if they are placed at the very start of a bar.
--

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/BobbyDrawz/FunkinMIDIMapper/blob/main/LICENSE.md) file for details.